DiveshBuxani/keyword-extractor/README.md

 At this point, you should have react app running on your localhost.
 Now, simply type in the text that you want to extract keywords from!

+## Algorithms/Models/Packages Used and Why
+For the backend, I used Flask for its simplicity and its tight integration with ML tools.
+For the actual ML model extracting the keywords, I used KeyBERT which uses sentence-transformers to generate keywords.
+The main reason I used this was due to its unsupervised approach as it doesn't require labeled data.

+For the frontend, I used React as it provides a nice framework to display things instead of using a command line.
+Additionally, I also used axios to send http requests to the backend

+## Potential Improvements
+Given more time and resources, the system could be improved in couple ways.
+# Backend Improvements
+I could potentially store previous queries in a cache to reduce redudant computation.
+Experimenting with different models could also result in more accurate results.

+# Frontend Improvements
+I could make the entire web app more visually appealing using Tailwind CSS as currently it's just a textbox